-- Ensure your appliances are installed and serviced annually by a registered gas installer, Registered Oil Technician or qualified service agent for your fuel type. - All chimneys and flues must be kept clear.
-Have your chimney(s) swept regularly. - It is recommended that Crow Guards are fitted to all chimneys for open fires and all chimneys for gas fires fitted prior to 1996. - Ensure rooms are adequately ventilated and never block vents. - Use appliances only for the PURPOSE for which they were designed, e.g. do not use a cooker to heat a room.
-Never close the door of a gas grill whilst the grill is lit. - Never use barbeques or patio heaters indoors or under cover. - Appliances where oil burners were replaced with gas burners must be inspected by a qualified service agent. - Carbon monoxide can occur in mobile homes, caravans, boats and holiday homes. - Carbon monoxide can also accumulate through the bulk storage of wood chips, such as those used for wood chip heating systems.
+- Ensure your appliances are installed and serviced annually by a registered gas installer, Registered Oil Technician or qualified service agent for your fuel type. - All chimneys and flues should be kept clear.
+Have your chimney(s) swept regularly. - It is recommended that Crow Guards are fitted to all chimneys for open fires and all chimneys for gas fires fitted prior to 1996. - Ensure rooms are properly ventilated and never block vents. - Use appliances only for the PURPOSE for which they were designed, e.g. do not use a cooker to heat a room.
+Never close the door of a gas grill whilst the grill is lit. - Never use barbeques or patio heaters indoors or under cover. - Appliances where oil burners were replaced with gas burners should be inspected. - Carbon monoxide can occur in mobile homes, caravans, boats and holiday homes. - Carbon monoxide can also accumulate through the bulk storage of wood chips, such as those used for wood chip heating systems.